ibm-cloud-docs/Cloudant/local/troubleshoot.md

 ```
 {: codeblock}

-To run one check, you can run Weatherreport with the name of the
+To run one check, you can run Weather report with the name of the
 check as the first parameter.
 For instance, you can check for
 memory use issues on all nodes.